Article by Frieda Toth

 Michael Sherman describes Ian’s trip to the Adirondacks as restorative, and indeed, his letters after submitting The Spy Who Loved Me manuscript are cheerful and confident.
 He was sure the experiment would work.

 After having submitted the manuscript, another life-changing event occurred: Ian’s first heart attack.
 Even so, he remained upbeat and completed Chitty Chitty Bang Bang from his hospital bed.

 Ian was surprised when the book critically came short.
-The drubbing he took at the hands of the critics was so great that he ordered the book never go into paperback.
+The drubbing he took at the hands of the critics was so great that he ordered the book never to go into paperback in England.
+Even so, The Spy Who Loved Me was not actually the financial disappointment its reputation would lead us to believe.
+I don’t think most authors would consider a book unsuccessful if it went into eleven paperback printings in its first two years, as Spy Who Loved Me did in its American edition.
 (This annoyed his avaricious wife, who lamented to a friend that she wanted to reverse “this foolish decision” because she wanted new curtains.)